ginger package

 Returns:

-Tuple of (updated factors, iterations, convergence status)
+Tuple of (updated factors, iterations, converged)

 ginger.matrix2 module